iwanalabs/django-htmx-components/README.md

 # Django HTMX Components

 This is a collection of components for [Django](https://www.djangoproject.com/) and [htmx](https://htmx.org/).
-They are designed to be copy-pasted into your project and customized to your needs.
+They are meant to be copy-pasted into your project and customized to your needs.

 They're designed to be as simple as possible, so you can easily understand how they work and modify them to your needs.
-They have very little styling, so you can easily customize them to match your site.
+They have very little styling, for the same reason.

 ## Installation